vicchi/wp-avertere/readme.txt

 == Installation ==

-1. You can install WP Redirect automatically from the WordPress admin panel.
-From the Dashboard, navigate to the *Plugins / Add New* page and search for *"WP Redirect"* and click on the *"Install Now"* link.
+1. You can install WP Avertere automatically from the WordPress admin panel.
+From the Dashboard, navigate to the *Plugins / Add New* page and search for *"WP Avertere"* and click on the *"Install Now"* link.
-1. Or you can install WP Redirect manually.
+1. Or you can install WP Avertere manually.
 Download the plugin Zip archive and uncompress it.
-Copy or upload the `wp-redirect` folder to the `wp-content/plugins` folder on your web server.
+Copy or upload the `wp-avertere` folder to the `wp-content/plugins` folder on your web server.
 1. Activate the plugin.
-From the Dashboard, navigate to Plugins and click on the *"Activate"* link under the entry for WP Redirect.
+From the Dashboard, navigate to Plugins and click on the *"Activate"* link under the entry for WP Avertere.

 == Frequently Asked Questions ==

 = How do I get help or support for this plugin? =

 In short, very easily.
 But before you read any further, take a look at [Asking For WordPress Plugin Help And Support Without Tears](http://www.vicchi.org/2012/03/31/asking-for-wordpress-plugin-help-and-support-without-tears/) before firing off a question.
-In order of preference, you can ask a question on the [WordPress support forum](http://wordpress.org/tags/wp-redirect?forum_id=10); this is by far the best way so that other users can follow the conversation.
+In order of preference, you can ask a question on the [WordPress support forum](http://wordpress.org/tags/wp-avertere?forum_id=10); this is by far the best way so that other users can follow the conversation.
 You can ask me a question on Twitter; I'm [@vicchi](http://twitter.com/vicchi).
 Or you can drop me an email instead.
 I can't promise to answer your question but I do promise to answer and do my best to help.

 = Is there a web site for this plugin? =

 Absolutely.
-Go to the [WP Redirect home page](http://www.vicchi.org/codeage/wp-redirect/) for the latest information.
-There's also the official [WordPress plugin repository page](http://wordpress.org/extend/plugins/wp-redirect/) and the [source for the plugin is on GitHub](http://vicchi.github.com/wp-redirect/) as well.
+Go to the [WP Avertere home page](http://www.vicchi.org/codeage/wp-avertere/) for the latest information.
+There's also the official [WordPress plugin repository page](http://wordpress.org/extend/plugins/wp-avertere/) and the [source for the plugin is on GitHub](http://vicchi.github.com/wp-avertere/) as well.

 = I've just installed this plugin; where's the admin Settings & Options page for the plugin? =